mikechen66/C-Program-Language/Readme.md

 ## Introduction

 C Language was originally designed for and implemented on the UNIX operating system on the DEC PDP-11, by Dennis Ritchie.
 C is the cornerstone of the operating systems of UNIX/Linux/MacOS, the C compilers, and essentially all foundamental system programs.
-C is not tied to any particular hardware or system, however, and it is easy to write programs that will run without change on any machine that supports C. The C language evolves from the orginal K&N C to the modern ASNI C.
+C is not tied to any particular hardware or system, however it is easy to write programs that will run without change on any machine that supports C. The C language evolves from the orginal K&N C to the modern ASNI C.

 ## Power of C Language